 - Instructors are responsible for all content, assessment, and resolution of any student grade issues.

-- Instructors are responsible for the accuracy of student grades and the Moodle gradebook.
+- Instructors are responsible for the accuracy of student grades and the Canvas gradebook.

-This service is available to any CBS faculty or staff at no cost.
+This service is available to any CBS faculty, staff, TAs, and students at no cost.

 Please contact us as soon as possible for troubleshooting.

 For all other work, please contact us at least one semester before the course begins.
 Time to complete the work will depend on its complexity and scope as well as other requests in progress.